patryk-ku/discord-bot/README.md

 ### Voice

+> Warning: These commands are experimental and may not work properly.

 | command | description |
 | ----------- | ----------- |
 | `/join` | Request bot to join a voice channel. |